 Our properties are located in South City, primarily in Gravois Park near Cherokee and Jefferson and range in size and style.
 Spaces include artist studios, retail storefronts, office spaces, and residential apartments and homes, among others.
 We encourage and give preference to small, independently-owned businesses that cater to a wide range of demographics and will contribute to the eclectic mix of existing small businesses in the area.
 We don’t rent to predatory businesses such as rent-to-own or payday lending stores that prey upon low-income populations.
 Additionally, we discourage the use of first floor storefronts in commercial corridors for service-oriented or office-type businesses, which are better suited to side streets or second-floor office spaces as they do not benefit from or contribute to an increase in foot traffic that is vital to retail and restaurant businesses.Available Spaces

 Emily aims to help turn dreams into realities with tenant ideas and development projects alike.
 She thrives on seeing old buildings transformed for new purposes and given life by the people, businesses, and communities that occupy them.
 Ever a pupil at heart, she has a strong desire to constantly learn and improve, and implement new strategies to evolving processes and skills.
-And yes, we can integrate that with Slack!
+The vast majority of the photos on the website were taken by her, and she wrote & researched most project pages and property descriptions.

 Jason is responsible for providing the vision, planning, and pre-development work for our projects.
 He seeks to lower barriers to entry for small businesses and challenges our small team to use our limited resources in ways that make the biggest positive impact on the community.
 Jason has a penchant for taking on projects with architectural and historical significance.